Pulp Engine Document Rendering

 pulp-engine backup create

-Postgres is not dumped by this command.
-Operators run pg_dump separately and the path to the resulting file may be recorded in the manifest via --db-dump <path>.
+It does not copy asset binaries and computes no checksums — binaries are backed up separately per § 2.2.
+Postgres is likewise not dumped by this command; operators run pg_dump separately and the path to the resulting file may be recorded in the manifest via --db-dump <path>.

 pulp-engine backup create --out ./backup-20260413 \